Tezz1999/Covid-19-Analysis/README.md

 - Use NiFi's EvaluateJsonPath processor to add custom data quality parameters and transformations.
 - For big data aggegations, groupby's and transformation use pyspark to read data from Kafka and write it back to Kafka consumer.

+## 🚧 Project Status: Beta

+This project is currently in **beta** and under active development.
+While the core functionalities are implemented and operational, there are ongoing efforts to enhance features, optimize performance, and improve scalability.

+### Known Areas for Improvement:
+- **Implementing Advanced Quality Metrics:** Enhance the pipeline to calculate and monitor comprehensive data quality metrics, ensuring accuracy, completeness, and reliability in real-time data streams.
+- **Deep-Dive Real-Time Insights:** Extend data analysis capabilities to derive actionable insights, such as recovery rates and mortality rates for specific countries, leveraging real-time processing to deliver up-to-date information.
+- **Building Real-Time Dashboards:** Develop interactive, real-time dashboards to visualize key performance indicators (KPIs), enabling users to monitor trends such as case progression, recovery rates, and other metrics at a glance.

+### Contributing:
+Feedback and contributions are welcome!
+Feel free to submit issues or pull requests to help improve this project.

+> **Note:** As this project is still evolving, there might be breaking changes in the pipeline or configurations in future updates.

 ## Acknowledgments
 Special thanks to:
 - **Big Data Europe** for providing docker images for hadoop, Spark, and Hive.